 Mark is currently chair of the Board of Spring Valley Golf Club, and a member of the Australian Institute of Company Directors.
 Mark holds a Bachelor of Business and Graduate Diploma in Entrepreneurial Studies and recently completed an Advanced Management Program at INSEAD (Singapore).

-Fiona is the Communications Manager at Goulburn Broken Catchment Management Authority and holds a Bachelor of Arts (Teaching) and Graduate Diploma’s in Journalism and Heritage Studies obtained in Perth, Western Australia.
+Fiona is the Communications Manager at Goulburn Broken Catchment Management Authority and holds a Bachelor of Arts (Teaching) and a Graduate Diploma in Journalism obtained in Perth, Western Australia.

 Based in Bunbartha, Fiona has extensive experience in marketing and journalism in the Goulburn Murray region.
 Her current role sees her develop, implement and monitor communication strategies, work collaboratively with government agencies, community and landholder groups and participate in the senior management of the Catchment Management Authority.

 As the Executive Manager of Positive Ageing & Disability Services at Rumbalara Aboriginal Co-Operative, Dean manages a 30 bed Elders facility, homecare and mental health disability programs across four regions in Victoria and New South Wales.

 Dean is the Coach for Shepparton United under 18’s Youth Girls Football team and Secretary of the Old Students Cricket Club in Shepparton.

 Dean is currently studying the Advanced Diploma of Leadership and Management and holds numerous diplomas and certificates in Community Services, Management and Aged Care.
 Prior to his management roles, Dean was an Enrolled Nurse for over a decade.